ibrahim-alhamshari/reading-notes/301/Reading06.md

 - Greater efficiency , Engaged collaboration, Learning from fellow students.

 ## How does pair programming work?
-- some one is the navigaror which gives the commands to the driver that writes the code in his computer .
+- some one is the navigator which gives the commands to the driver that writes the code in his computer .

 ## Resources :
 - https://www.sitepoint.com/an-introduction-to-node-js